LaunchCodeEducation/data-structures-and-algorithms/src/chapters/sorting-algorithms/bubble-sort.rst

 #.
 Loop through the list

    #.
 Moving from left to right, compare adjacent items in the list.
 Swap the pair if they are out of order.
    #.
-Continue swapping with items to the right until you reach the end of the list.
-   #.
 Continue this process---starting at the beginning of the list and comparing pairs---until a full pass of the list occurs without any swaps.

 In psuedocode, bubble sort can be written as follows.